Skip to content

 Critical lab results

-The clinical team at the authorization network will not provide a diagnosis or treatment recommendations.
-Patients will be encouraged to follow up with their practitioner.
+The authorization network clinical team will not provide diagnoses or treatment recommendations.
+Patients will be encouraged to follow up with their provider.

 Note: